-OHE prioritizes awards to previous grantees with continuing dual-trainee populations as a means to support the completion of eligible degrees, certificates, and credentials.
+First, OHE prioritizes awards to previous grantees with continuing dual-trainee populations to support the completion of eligible degrees, certificates, and credentials.
 Grantees with continuing dual-trainee populations must apply for the grant each year, because the grant does not automatically renew.
-A dual trainee may benefit from the DTG for a maximum of \$24,000 in a lifetime.
+A dual trainee may benefit from DTG LC for a maximum of \$24,000 in a lifetime.
 The years a dual trainee participates in the grant program do not need to be consecutive.